University of Bolton, Deane Road, Bolton. BL3 5AB

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Our MSc in Software Engineering is aimed at computer science graduates and experienced professional programmers.
-We explore using complex software systems, methodologies, measures and tools in the software engineering process at the postgraduate level.
-As a software engineer, duties can include producing project requirements, writing algorithms, coding, testing, deployment or maintenance.
+Our MSc in Software Engineering is aimed at computer science graduates and experienced professional programmers and investigates complex software systems, methodologies, measures and tools that can be used in the software engineering process.
+A software engineer's duties can include producing project requirements, writing algorithms, coding, testing, deployment or maintenance.

 As a graduate of this programme, you'll possess a wide range of technical skills such as software reuse, agile development, design patterns and software architecture.
 You'll also be able to demonstrate a range of transferable skills, including advanced IT skills, analytical skills, communication, creativity and innovation, independence, logic, numeracy, project management and organisation.

-Graduates with a Master's in Software Engineering may work in software engineering research or on large-scale software development projects.
-Jobs directly suited to graduates of this course include software engineering, software architecture, games development, systems development, web design, web development, search engine optimisation, information systems management and business analysis.
+As a graduate of this Software Engineering master's degree, you may choose to work in software engineering research or on large-scale software development projects.
+Directly related jobs include software engineering, software architecture, games development, systems development, web design, web development, search engine optimisation, information systems management, and business analysis.
+Specific job roles might include applications developer, cyber security analyst, game developer, information systems manager, IT consultant, multimedia programmer, web developer and web designer.

 This course also paves the way for PhD research studies in software engineering and computing-related subjects.

 Graduates can also use the qualification as a stepping-stone into a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-Some possibilities include:
+Some of these roles may require relevant experience and/or postgraduate study.
+Examples of possible careers include:

 As an international student you are not allowed to study this course because of the restrictions on your visa.